mattzuckermann/-liri-node-app-/README.md

 ---

 ### Text Walk Through:
-To utilize the Liri-Bot app, after pulling down the repo and running an npm install for all the required packages in the package.json, one simply runs "node liri.js (API Request) (Search Term Request)."
-The below table shows which commands run the respective APIs and how one can lookup searches based on the next term within the CLI array index #3 (i.e. array[3] or the "(Search Term Request)" position above).
+To utilize the Liri-Bot app, after cloning the repo and running an npm install for all the required packages in the package.json, make your way to the root directory of the repo and run "node liri.js (API Request) (Search Term Request)."
+The items in parenthesis are where you insert the command for the API you desire (i.e. "API Request") and where to specify your search query (i.e. "Search Term Request").

+In addition to running the APIs directly by following the first three commands in the table below, the user can also edit the text in the log.txt file (see repo for example of format) to indirectly pull the text from the title and run it within the app [see "do-what-it-says" command below].

+The table below shows which commands run the respective APIs.

+### Liri-Bot Commands Reference:

 Command | API Launched
 :---: | :---: